Coexistence with the environment

 Environment

-As part of its business activities, the Tansei Research Institute provides consulting on Environmental Consideration exhibitions as a consultant for creating exchanges that make use of culture, and is working on proposing "ecomuseums."
+As part of its business activities, Tansei Institute provides consulting on Environmental Consideration exhibitions as a consultant for creating exchanges that make use of culture, and is working on proposing "ecomuseums."
 "Ecomuseums" are places that aim to revitalize the region by exploring the natural environment, history, and culture of the region and capturing its characteristics to highlight the tangible and intangible cultural assets of each region as new attractions.

-Dancheong Display
+Tansei Display

 Tansei Display, a design and construction company for "displays for department stores and Commercial Spaces" and "displays for art museums and cultural event spaces," is engaged in Environmental Consideration design and construction activities just like Tanseisha.